Koromix/rygel/web/rekkord.org/pages/commands.md

 # Mount snapshot

-You can also use `rekkord mount <hash> <mountpoint>` to mount a snapshot or a directory as a read-only filesystem.
-You can either use the unique [object hash](#list-snapshots), or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.
+You can also use `rekkord mount <IDENTIFIER> <mountpoint>` to mount a snapshot or a directory as a read-only filesystem.
+You can either use the unique [object ID](#list-snapshots), or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.

 ```sh
 export REKKORD_CONFIG_FILE=/path/to/config.ini